BlakeRain/blakerain.com/content/blog/raspberrypi-openbsd-firewall/index.md

 go away 🙄

-After a reboot, the debug messages showed the CHAP authentication completing and the network phase completing.
+After a reboot, the debug messages showed the CHAP authentication completing and the network phase completed.
 My red herring `no IPv6 interface` message was still there, indicating it was probably fairly benevolent.

 Moreover, I could see in the output of `ifconfig` that the `pppoe0` interface was up and running,